We have a dedicated team of Volunteers at Bournemouth Blind Society who support us in our work with blind and partially sighted people.

 Drivers must hold a Category D1 clean Driving Licence and be prepared to attend training courses.

-Opportunities exist Tuesday through to Thursday for approximately 2-3 hour time slots in the morning and/or afternoon.
+Opportunities exist Tuesday or Thursday for approximately 2-3 hour time slots in the morning and/or afternoon.

 An Escort rides with the driver to assist members on and off the bus, including handling wheelchairs, using the passenger lift and accompanying members from/to their front doors.
 Escorts may be asked to assist on members’ day trips away from the Centre and may be invited to help on occasional longer trips on Fridays or Saturdays.

 Escorts are provided with a hi-vis vest.
-Escort opportunities exist Monday through to Thursday for approximately 2-3 hour time slots in the morning and/or afternoon.
+Escort opportunities exist on Mondays for approximately 2-3 hour time slots in the morning and/or afternoon.

 If you are interested in any of the above vacancies, please contact Caroline for an initial discussion on 01202 546644.